The Most Common Football Injuries

 Football Knee Injuries

 Injuries to the knee can include tearing the ACL (anterior cruciate ligament) or the PCL (posterior cruciate ligament).
-These ligaments stabilize the knee and prevent excessive forward and backward translation movement of the lower leg on the thigh bone.
-Also, the MCL (medial collateral ligament) and the LCL (lateral collateral ligament) can also be compromised.
-Furthermore, these ligaments give stability with side to side forces to the knee.
+These ligaments stabilize the knee and prevent the lower leg’s excessive forward and backward translation movement on the thigh bone.
+The MCL (medial collateral ligament) and the LCL (lateral collateral ligament) can also be compromised.
+Furthermore, these ligaments give stability with side-to-side forces to the knee.
 A tear of any of these ligaments can lead to significant pain and instability in the knee.
-In addition, they often require surgery to repair the ligament.
+Also, they often require surgery to repair the ligament.
 The rehabilitation process is lengthy after a ligament repair in the knee.

 Football Ankle Sprains

 Ankle sprains are a common injury in football.
-Typically, this happens with a quick direction change and the ankle commonly rolls inward.
-A sprain is damage to the ligaments which stabilize the ankle.
-This is commonly treated with physical therapy.
+Typically, this happens with a quick direction change, and the ankle commonly rolls inward.
+A sprain damages the ligaments that stabilize the ankle and can be treated with physical therapy.

-To learn more about ankle sprains, go to: https://www.joionline.net/library/show/ankle-sprain/
+To learn more about ankle sprains, go to ankle sprain.

 Football Wrist and Hand Fractures

-Wrist and hand fractures can occur with football due to the contact and impact of the sport as well as the risk of a hand being stepped on.
+Wrist and hand fractures can occur with football.
 Fractures typically require immobilization with casting.
-In addition, with new technology, the Jacksonville Orthopaedic Institute offers ActivArmor casting.
-This allows an athlete to continue to play in some situations and allows removal of the cast as needed.
-Also, the ActivArmor is a very strong material which is also waterproof.
+Jacksonville Orthopaedic Institute now offers ActivArmor casting.
+This allows an athlete to continue to play in some situations and allows the removal of the cast as needed.
+ActivArmor is made from a solid waterproof material.
 This technology is revolutionizing the treatment of wrist and hand fractures as well as ankle and foot fractures.

-To learn more about ActivArmor, go to: https://www.joionline.net/rehabilitation-physical-therapy/activarmor/
+To learn more about ActivArmor, go to activarmor.

-A concussion is a traumatic brain injury which can occur with impact to the head.
-Recent research in concussions suggests that they are more common in football than previously thought.
+A concussion is a traumatic brain injury that can occur with an impact on the head.
+Recent research on concussions suggests that they are more common in football than previously thought.
 A concussion can vary in severity.
 Symptoms may include:

-The NFL has a specific protocol in place to assess and treat concussions and has a spotter in the press box to observe players for abnormal movements which may indicate a concussion.
-JOI and it’s sports medicine partners in the Northeast Florida community perform concussion baseline testing on athletes to be prepared in the instance of a concussion for more accurate and appropriate assessment and treatment.
+The NFL has a specific protocol to assess and treat concussions and has a spotter in the press box to observe players for abnormal movements, indicating a concussion.
+JOI and its sports medicine partners in the Northeast Florida community perform concussion baseline testing on athletes to be prepared in the instance of a concussion for more accurate and appropriate assessment and treatment.
 Dr. Michael Yorio has a concussion program at the JOI San Marco clinic.